 Disclosure Quantity (monthly) Units

-Water withdrawal 34.5000 Cubic meters
+Water withdrawal 24.92 Cubic meters

-Water consumption 34.5000 Cubic meters
+Water consumption 24.92 Cubic meters

-Water recycled and reused (Approximately 25 %) Approx. 8.6200 Cubic meters
+Water recycled and reused Approx. 15 Cubic meters

 What is the impact and where does it occur?
 What is the organization's involvement in the impact?
 Which stakeholders are affected?
 Management Approach Negligible impact by water consumption because of no mining and processing plant operations.
-Very few skeletal workforce left and other "work-from home" due to Covid 19 pandemic.
+MMC still under Care & maintenance Program while no mineral exploration this year 2024.
 N/A Strict Implementation of policy to save, recycle and re-use water.
 Implement regular water sampling & laboratory tests.
 What are the Risk/s Identified?
 Which stakeholders are affected?
 Management Approach Unlikely risk of water bacteriological contamination.
 Employees, supplier Implement safe/sanitary potable water handling.
 Regular lab test.
 What are the Opportunity/ies Identified?
 Which stakeholders are affected?
 Management Approach Use of collected rainwater & recycled water Company, employees, community Strict Implementation of Policy to save, recycle and re-use water.